setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

 Forces no data state.
-The component provides an no data state for the case that your data is not available.
+The component provides a no data state for the case that your data is not available.
 The circle progress is still empty.

 >:heavy_exclamation_mark: The component will take the no data state even if you provide an invalid **[`progress`](#progress)** value